Download eBooks & Wiring Diagrams (FREE)

 Acatenango Overnight Hike

-To do the Acatenango overnight hike without a guide, you will need a tent, winter sleeping bag (it can feel -5 to -15 degrees C after windchill), food, and 4-5 liters of water.
+To do the Acatenango overnight hike without a guide, you will need a tent, a winter sleeping bag (it can feel -5 to -15 degrees C after windchill), food, and 4-5 liters of water.
 Once you get to the camping zone, you will see that most of the flat areas are reserved for tour groups.
 Many of these sites have permanent camping structures already set up.
-But walk enough around the camping zone and you will see a number of empty spots where you can pitch your tent.
+But walk enough around the camping zone, and you will see several empty spots to pitch your tent.
 If you are an experienced hiker and tent camper, doing the Acatenango overnight hike is very possible.

-Though it is possible to hike Acatenango without a guide for experienced campers, the vast majority of visitors choose to go with a tour company.
+Though it is possible to hike Acatenango without a guide for experienced campers, most visitors choose to go with a tour company.
 However, choosing the right Acatenango tour is tricky and confusing.
 But we learned a lot about the process.

 In this section, we break down everything you need to know about how to choose the right Acatenango tour company for you.